 A formal appeal process has been established.
 Please go to Appeals Process page for further information.

-No, to find out who is authorised to certify documents see the list of authorised witnesses.
+No, to find out who is authorised to certify documents see Department of Home Affair’s list of occupations that can certify.

 DAA can discuss applications with other people (ie: a family member or other agent) if the applicant authorises DAA to do so.
 Attach a signed letter authorising the person (by name) to act as your agent.